seanrmeyer/tab_elsevier/README.md

 # tab_elsevier
-Proof of Concept Web Data Connector to connect the Elsevier repository to Tableau
+Web Data Connector to connect the Elsevier repository to Tableau.
+Derived partially from the Tableau SDK.

+Sean R. Meyer
+seameyer@umich.edu